 Color Theory Fiber 884 x 350.png Horizontal TabsDescription Do you know how to use a color wheel to help you achieve the color affects you desire in your fiber arts work?
 Join fiber artist Rita Petteys to expand your color theory knowledge in this one-day class!
 Thursday, October 31, 2019 Registration Fee: $100 (includes $15 materials fee) *K-12 Educators: Earn # State of Michigan SCECH clock hours by attending this workshop.
-Register Here Do you know how to use a color wheel to help you achieve the color affects you desire in your fiber arts work?
+This course is now closed.
+Do you know how to use a color wheel to help you achieve the color affects you desire in your fiber arts work?
 Join fiber artist Rita Petteys to expand your color theory knowledge in this one-day class!
 A discussion of the many facets of color—saturation, shade, tint, tone, and complement—will be followed by hands-on work with provided samples to create different color harmonies such as complementary colors, analogous colors, triads, tetrads, and more.
 The concept of undertones will also be explored.
 Students will create and take away several samples from the class of color wheels and harmonies using different fiber arts materials and paper that can serve as useful references for future projects in knitting, weaving, dyeing, and felting.
 Provided materials include pieces of silk; cotton fabric; fibers with various contents for comparison, contrast and future reference; and yarn varieties.
 Students will also receive bibliography with resource materials and links to websites and online color tools.
 Faculty Rita Petteys Instructor of Visual Arts, Interlochen College of Creative Arts Schedule Supplies All supplies included and color wheels will be available to use in class.
 Students should bring color wheels and any other color tools they would like to use, inspiration photos and images with colors they like.